westmere7/Adflow_local/README.md

 - **Row hover** outlines the corresponding element on the canvas.

 ### Advanced Styling & Color
-- **Advanced Color Engine** — dual-mode picker supporting solid HEX values, native Eyedropper sampling (Chromium), and dynamic linear gradients with multi-stop mapping.
+- **Colour Picker** — solid HEX values, native Eyedropper sampling, and linear gradients with multiple stops.
 - **Custom Properties Panel** — contextual right-side panel exposing deep styling controls for the active selection.
 - **Collapsible Panel Sections** — collapse or expand any panel section (Add Element, Layers, Link Groups, Assets, Canvas Settings, Properties, Animation, Dynamic Data) via interactive headers; state persists per project.
 - **Shift+scroll on any numeric input** — one delegated handler gives every number field wheel adjustment, with an opt-out attribute for fields where it would be wrong.